Digital on-screen graphics by country: Singapore

 Singaporean television channels began showing the channel logos during television programs in 1994.
 The first one was Channel 5, then Channel 12 and lastly Channel 8.
 The television stations show the logo in full-color, and are usually shown in the top right of the screen.
 Also, since around 2004, logos of Mediacorp television channels also include the parent company's logo, and this expanded in 2005, when Channel U became a part of Mediacorp.

 From 2004 to 2023 (2005 to 2023 for Channel U), Mediacorp, the sole free-to-air broadcaster of Singapore and effectively the state broadcaster, shows its on-screen logos in two parts: a transparent Mediacorp wordmark appears immediately above the channel logo in full color.
 The channel logos are almost always in the top right, with the exception of CNA (previously Channel NewsAsia), which uses the bottom left with a news ticker.
 Even with CNA, the Mediacorp wordmark remains at the top right corner.

-With the changed logos for Mediacorp channels from 2023 onwards, the Mediacorp wordmark has been removed as nearly all logos (except CNA, which uses a Mediacorp "M" icon in a circle as its wordmark) have an "M" wordmark in a circle beside its current logos, which corresponds with the logo's color as well.
+With the changed logos for Mediacorp channels from 2023 onwards, the Mediacorp wordmark has been removed as nearly all logos (except CNA, which uses a Mediacorp "M" icon in a circle as its wordmark) have an "M" wordmark in a circle beside its current logos, which corresponds with the logo's colour as well.

-Like its neighboring country, Malaysia, Singaporean channels remove the channel logos during commercial breaks; except for CNA, whose DOG is integrated into the ticker which remains on the screen during breaks.
+Like its neighbouring country, Malaysia, Singaporean channels remove the channel logos during commercial breaks; except for CNA, whose DOG is integrated into the ticker which remains on the screen during breaks.

 South Korea

-South Korean national broadcaster Korean Broadcasting System (KBS) introduced DOGs for all programs in 2001, followed by Munhwa Broadcasting Corporation (MBC) and Seoul Broadcasting System (SBS) a year later.
+South Korean national broadcaster Korean Broadcasting System (KBS) introduced DOGs for all programmes in 2001, followed by Munhwa Broadcasting Corporation (MBC) and Seoul Broadcasting System (SBS) a year later.
 However, the usage of DOGs dated back to 1986 but only for news programming.
 Some cable TV channels started using DOGs earlier than these channels, such as music channel KMTV introduced DOGs in 1995 and now-defunct two satellite channels under the name "KBS Wiseong" in 1997.
-Most of South Korean TV channels place their logo at top-right corner of the screen and removed during commercial breaks.
+Most of South Korean TV channels place their logo at top-right corner of the screen and removed during ad breaks.